 [0113] The claims set forth in this specification, if any, are further intended to describe the metes and bounds of a limited number of the preferred embodiments of the invention and are not to be construed as the broadest embodiment of the invention or a complete listing of embodiments of the invention that may be claimed.
 The applicant does not waive any right to develop further claims based upon the description set forth above as a part of any continuation, division, or continuation-in-part, or similar application.

 CLAIMS

-1. A method of fusing a sacroiliac joint comprising a sacrum and an ilium, the method comprising:
+1. A method of fusing a sacroiliac joint comprising a sacrum, an ilium, and a sacroiliac joint space defined therebetween and comprising a joint plane, the method comprising: